codeface-io/SwiftNodes/README.md

 For the whole node API, see [Graph.swift](Code/Graph/Graph.swift) and [Graph+NodeAccess.swift](Code/Graph+CreateAndAccess/Graph+NodeAccess.swift).

+### Marking Nodes

+Many graph algorithms do associate little intermediate results with individual nodes.
+The literature often refers to this as "marking" a node.
+The most prominent example is marking a node as visited while traversing a potentially cyclic graph.
+Some algorithms write multiple different markings to nodes.

+When we made SwiftNodes concurrency safe (to play well with the new Swift concurrency features), we removed the possibility to mark nodes directly, as that had lost its potential for performance optimization.
+See how the [included algorithms](Code/Graph+Algorithms) now use hashing to associate markings with nodes.

 ### Value Semantics and Concurrency

 Like official Swift data structures, `Graph` is a pure `struct` and inherits the benefits of value types: